A lot of people ask us if there are any Intercom Product Tour alternatives worth taking a look at.

 You often have to go from one page to another, and then back again, in order to set up your onboarding flow.

-Appcues also limits you when it comes to customization.
-It offers limited custom option in-app, but for more detail you’ll need to use your own CSS coding.
+Appcues also limit you when it comes to customization.
+It offers limited custom options in-app, but for more detail, you’ll need to use your own CSS coding.

 Finally, Appcues doesn’t support non-linear onboarding.
 In other words, a user has to sit through each onboarding flow in turn, whether it’s relevant to them or not.